mqmaurer/MI-Proj-24-25-T4/README.md

 ### Assignment 4
 <details>
  <summary> Show more </summary>

-The application runs scripts in a CI-Pipeline, if you create a Pull-Request to the main-Branch of this Repo
+The application runs scripts in a CI-Pipeline, if you create a Pull-Request to the main-Branch of this repository.

-# How to run the scripts manually
+#### How to run the scripts manually
  - Check the Test-Coverage
     ```bash
     npm run coverage